darkskyapp/sphere-knn/README.md

 sphere-knn
 ==========

+**THIS LIBRARY IS NO LONGER MAINTAINED.
+PLEASE FORK IF YOU NEED TO USE IT.**

 `sphere-knn` is a Node.JS module that provides fast nearest-neighbor lookups on a sphere.
 This is useful if, for example, you have a database of geographic points (latitude, longitude) and want to swiftly look up which of those points